api3dao/vitepress-docs/docs/explore/dapis/service-coverage.md

 <img src="../assets/images/11-Visual_that_communicates_the_process_of_sponsoring_a_byog_feed_using_the_market.png" width="550px"/>

+The dAPI integration process has been designed to be simple and abstract away any further technical lifting, offering a standardized interface for a variety of data feed services.
 Developers then obtain the value of the dAPI by reading the API3Server.sol contract.
-The dAPI integration process has been designed to be simple and abtract away any further technical lifting, offering a standardized inteface for a variety of data feed services.

 ::: warning Change this to a content box